jrao/liferay-docs/userGuide/en/chapters/05-document-management.markdown

 Current versions of Liferay Sync are unable to connect to new 6.2 Liferay Portal -->

+Click *Sync Now* from the menu to force sync to download any remote changes.
-Download the file again, and you'll see that it now says *second test*--your edit was uploaded to the server.
+You'll see that it now says *second test*--your edit was uploaded to the server.
 You can be confident that this edit was also downloaded by all other Liferay Sync clients connected to your site.

 #### Demonstrating Liferay Sync Permissions